Denver Actors Fund in Action: Candice Andrews

 Her medical story: In 2018, Candice was diagnosed with Stage 3 uterine cancer as well as an autoimmune blood disorder called Pholosiphliped Antibody Syndrome.
 When antibodies attack phospholipids, cells are damaged.
 This damage causes blood clots to form in the body’s arteries and veins and can lead to stroke.
 Candice has incurred thousands of dollars in out-of-pocket medical expenses to date.

 How we have helped: The Denver Actors Fund has provided Candice with $1,535 for reimbursement of eligible expenses incurred within the past 12 months.
-Candice also received $75 in targeted donations from the community and qualified for a $500 DEAR Fund income-replacement stipend for an overall gift of $2,110 to date.
+Later, the DAF paid Candice’s $1,400 bill for an ambulance ride after an ischemia stroke.
+Candice also received $75 in targeted donations from the community and qualified for a $500 DEAR Fund income-replacement stipend during COVID for an overall gift of $3,523 to date.

 ‘The medical bills keep coming and my biggest struggle is the emotional impact of knowing that this is a lifelong condition.’